paulvanderlaken/dpg-dataday-sql/README.md

 </details>

 <details>
-<summary>📊 <b>Business Strategist</b> – Derive Insight & Build Data Stories</summary>
+<summary>📊 <b>Business Strategist</b> – Prepare Data for Strategic Insights</summary>

-This track focuses on **answering commercial and strategic questions** through SQL storytelling.
-Explore trends, segment behavior, and build actionable metrics.
+This track challenges you to **transform and organize data** for analysis and storytelling.
+Build reusable queries that support trend detection, ranking, comparisons, and dashboard-ready summaries.

 **Key skills**:
-- Time series analysis (`DATE_TRUNC`, rolling averages)
-- Cohort definitions and KPI derivation
-- Ranking, contribution logic, and segmentation
-- Funnel metrics and retention patterns
+* Time bucketing, smoothing, and percent change
+* Pivoting and CASE logic for matrix outputs
+* Multi-metric cohort and group comparisons
+* Rolling window aggregations
+* Building datasets optimized for charts and storytelling

 </details>

 ![alt text](img/three-tracks-explainer.png)